Chinqua-Penn Walking Trail

 One out of every three bites of food we eat exists because of the efforts of pollinators, including many fruits, vegetables, and seeds.
 Pollinators not only are necessary for our own food, but also support the food and habitat of animals.
 Pollinators are attracted to brightly colored, fragrant flowers and feed on nectar produced by the flowers.
 As they travel from one flower to another, they pollinate the plants, resulting in further development of plant species.
 Numerous plants rely on pollinators for reproduction.
 Examples of pollinators are: birds, bees, butterflies, bats, ants, wasps, moths, mosquitoes, and flies.

 In 2015, Agriculture Commissioner Steve Troxler started championing pollinator habitat areas in after a trade mission overseas.
 The North Carolina Department of Agriculture and Consumer Service's Research Stations Division implemented a pollinator garden research project at all 18 research stations across the state, including the Upper Piedmont Research Station (UPRS), where the trail is located.
 UPRS staff planted two pollinator gardens near the trail's kiosk, using a Honeybee Mix and a Southern Wildflower Mix.
-Since then, every spring, new mixes of wildflowers are planted in these plots, resulting in a feast of colorful blooms for pollinators to enjoy.

 Birds